igorbrigadir/awesome-twitter-algo/README.md

 GraphJet Architecture

-+ A large portion of the traffic to GraphJet comes from clients who request content recommendations for a partic- ular user.
++ A large portion of the traffic to GraphJet comes from clients who request content recommendations for a particular user.

 GraphJet includes [CLICK, FAVORITE, RETWEET, REPLY, AND TWEET as input node types](https://github.com/twitter/the-algorithm/blob/ec83d01dcaebf369444d75ed04b3625a0a645eb9/src/scala/com/twitter/recos/graph_common/NodeInfoHandler.scala#L22) and keeps track of left (input) and right(output) nodes.